yash7092/sd_stroke_dezine/README.md

+# SD Stroke Design Project

+SD Stroke Design is a professional web-based contact platform created for a creative design agency.
+Built using Laravel 11 and integrated with PHPMailer, the site allows potential clients to easily submit design inquiries via a secure and responsive contact form.
+Messages are instantly delivered to the agency's inbox through Gmail SMTP, without requiring any database.

+This project focuses on clean UI, mobile responsiveness, and reliable message handling to ensure a seamless communication channel between clients and the agency.

-# 📨 SD Stroke - Laravel Contact Form with PHPMailer
+# 📨 SD Stroke – Laravel 11 Contact Form with PHPMailer

 This project is a Laravel 11 application with a simple frontend and a fully functional contact form using **PHPMailer** to send emails via **Gmail SMTP**.
 No database is used.
 The form submits via AJAX and delivers messages to a Gmail inbox.

 ---